ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

-      Very few novels have the power to both make me sob my guts out in a mascara-running-this-is-not-remotely-attractive type way *and* stay up far too late on a school night turning pages as quickly as I can unstick them from my tears. *The Great Believers* is massive in the scope it covers, but still feels deeply familiar; split between the 1980's Chicago AIDS epidemic and modern day Paris, it reckons with the lasting impact on both a community and its survivors.
+      Very few novels have the power to both make me sob my guts out in a mascara-running-this-is-not-remotely-attractive type way *and* stay up far too late on a school night turning pages as quickly as I can unstick them from my tears. <em>The Great Believers</em> is massive in the scope it covers, but still feels deeply familiar; split between the 1980's Chicago AIDS epidemic and modern day Paris, it reckons with the lasting impact on both a community and its survivors.

-      > "And was friendship that different in the end from love?
-You took the possibility of sex out of it, and it was all about the moment anyway.
+      <blockquote>"And was friendship that different in the end from love?
+You
+      took the possibility of sex out of it, and it was all about the moment anyway.
 Being here, right now, in someone’s life.
-Making room for someone in yours."
+Making room for someone in yours."</blockquote>
     genres:
       - Fiction
       - Historical > Historical Fiction